The branches of the Rothiemay Area Lobbans (FT14993) [revised Mar. 2020]

 On the Loanend side, three of the sons of John Lobban (1838–1910), m.
 Margaret Roy emigrated.
 Peter McKay Lobban (1871–1913) m.
 Isabella Fenton emigrated to Canada in 1905 and was in Kingston, Ontario in 1911, but died in Portsmouth, NH, USA.
 His brother William Lobban (1873–1942) emigrated to the USA via Canada, was drafted into the US Army in 1917 and naturalized in 1919; he died in Pasadena, CA. Their brother Robert Lobban (1878–1961) m.
 Marion [Marshall] in London in April 1909 and emigrated to New South Wales, Australia in November that year.
 Their son, Flying Officer John Gordon Lobban, 423771, RAAF, was killed 29 Apr 1944 in a plane crash in Australia.
 Private John Lobban (1897-1917), son of fourth brother James Lobban and Mary Ann Mann, died of wounds in World War I.

 Robert’s great grandson, Alexander Lobban (b.
-1843, Huntly), who was accused of having a child with Ann Harper, fled to Newcastle, England where he married Isabella Smith and founded a Lobban family in Sunderland (see Emigrants to England).
+1842, Huntly), who was accused of having a child with Ann Harper, fled to Newcastle, England where he married Isabella Smith and founded a Lobban family in Sunderland (see Emigrants to England).
 A descendant of the illegitimate child with Ann Harper (#11 in our DNA charts) recently used the DF89 test to show that the father was not a Lobban (see page on NPEs).
 Thus that child, Alexander Lobban (1867–1949), m.
 Margaret Milne, and his descendants, while part of the Rothiemay Area Lobban family, are genetically not in FT14993, whereas Alexander and Isabella’s are.

 On the Boginspro side, George’s great grandson, John Lobban (b.
 1845, Boginspro), m.
-Clementina Andrew, emigrated to Massachussetts, USA in 1883; their last three children were born there.
+Clementina Andrew, emigrated to Massachussetts, USA in 1883; their last three children were born there (details).